A guide to 50-a, the most contentious state law on the books

 Since Democrats have full control of the government in Albany, criminal justice reform and transparency advocates are hoping to repeal 50-a, and to stop treating first responders’ records differently than other public servants.
-But opposition from police unions – and lukewarm responses from the governor and state’s biggest police department – may keep the bill from passing before the end of the session.
+But opposition from police unions – and lukewarm responses from the governor and the state’s biggest police department – have slowed efforts to repeal or amend the law.

 Section 50-a makes all “personnel records used to evaluate performance towards continued employment or promotion” for police officers, firefighters and correction officers “confidential and not subject to inspection or review” except by court order.
 The law was passed in the 1970s, but only become a major focus of police transparency activists in the past few years.

-The Police Benevolent Association, the union representing rank-and-file NYPD officers, has been the loudest opposition to wider records disclosure.
+The PBA has been the loudest opposition to wider records disclosure.
 The union frames it as an issue of safety, saying officers could be targeted and that the bill is being pushed by “professional anti-police activists.”

-“Their real goal is not to improve police discipline,” PBA President Patrick Lynch said in a statement provided to City & State.
+“Their real goal is not to improve police discipline,” PBA President Patrick Lynch said in a statement provided to City & State in May.
 “It is to completely delegitimize police officers and the work we do, so that more criminals will be able to escape justice.”